mudiboevans/HIV-SM-PROTEOMICS/README.md

 # HIV-SM-PROTEOMICS

-This is a repo to host codes to analyse.
+This is a repo to host codes used in the analysis of the proteomics data set.